koyalshubham/handwriting_recognition/README.md

 scikit-image
 tqdm
 keras
+sys

 # input
-As input this program has a folder named 'images' containing of the fused dead-sea scrolls.
-To run this recogniser keep the black & white scrolls and the training data in the same root directory as the .py file.
+As input this program takes the path containing the fused dead-sea scrolls given by the user as an argument using command.
+Example: python my_classifier.py mypath/testset/
+If no path is given, the path takes the default value 'images' and searches for a folder with that name in the same root directory.

 # goal
 This program uses image processing to find the characters in the scroll.
 After that machine learning is used to name the characters.